pytest-dev/pytest-mock/README.rst

             UnixFS.cp('src', 'dst')
             # ...

-But this is arguably a little more complex.
+But this is arguably a little more complex than using ``pytest-mock``.

 Contributing
 ============